Emergency Medical Care (EMMC)

 EMMC 425.
 Instruction and Curriculum Design in Emergency Services.
 3 Units.

-Methods of effective instruction and curriculum design for adult learners.
-Discusses classroom-management techniques and instructional presentation in public education, in-service and continuing education, college classroom, clinical teaching, conferences, and individual guidance.
-Applies curriculum design theories to development of instructional units and objectives, evaluation procedures, and assessment tools.
-Introduces learning-experience design, appropriate technology selection, learner-centered handout/syllabus development, and cultivation of respect for diversity in learning.
+Methods of instruction and curriculum design for adult learners.
+Classroom management techniques and instruction in public education, in-service and continuing education, higher education, clinical teaching, conferences, and individual guidance.
+Applies curriculum design theories to instructional units and objectives, and assessment procedures and tools.
+Introduces learning-experience design, appropriate technology selection, learner centered materials, and respect for diversity in learning.

 EMMC 429.
 Psychosocial Models and Interventions.
 3 Units.

-Major models of stress, crisis, and psychological trauma; and how they relate to health-care providers.
-Psychosocial reactions and responses of populations, individuals, and care providers to societal disruption and trauma, medical emergencies, and death and dying.
-Applies principles for suicide intervention, critical incident debriefings, and death notification.
-Roles of psychiatrists, psychologists, social workers, family therapists, and chaplains.
-Methods of providing temporary, adequate psychological care for individuals in psychosocial crisis.
+Applies major models of stress, crisis, and psychological trauma to the roles of health-care providers.
+Addresses psychosocial reactions and responses of populations, individuals, and care providers to societal disruption and trauma, medical emergencies, and death and dying.
+Addresses suicide intervention, critical incident debriefings, and death notification as well as methods of providing temporary, adequate psychological care for individuals in psychosocial crisis.

 EMMC 435.
 Disasters, WMD, and Terrorism.
 3 Units.